ADMINISTRATION

 The Wolf Creek Cherokee Museum & Tribal Center operates as the public-facing name and programmatic arm of the organization.
 For clarity and consistency across public materials, the organization may also be referenced as the Wolf Creek Cherokee Tribe of Virginia (“the Tribe”).

-All programs, services, and organizational activities are conducted under the legal entity name:
+All programs, services, educational initiatives, preservation activities, and organizational operations are conducted under the

 Wolf Creek Cherokee Tribe of Virginia Cultural Center, Inc.